 - The College always will be guided by the goal of empowering complainants, allowing them to retain as much control over the process as possible.
 Please be assured of students’ ability to influence how to proceed when reports are made to the Title IX Coordinator.

 - If a student begins to disclose to you – “I was sexually assaulted last weekend” – before the student tells you more and without asking questions, you should remind the student of your reporting duty.
 “I need to tell you that I am a mandated reporter.
 Your safety and well-being are our main concern, so we want to make sure you receive support, resources, and information.
 If you don’t want to report any details or make a complaint at this time, you have the right to protect your privacy.
 I will report only what you’ve shared with me.”

 - The duty to report information can be difficult for some.
 Without pressing for details, please consider the following tips for responding as you listen empathetically: “Thank you for sharing.
 I am sorry you are going though this.
 Let me help you get to a person who can make sure you receive support, resources, and information.
 I’ll protect your privacy and I’ll support you in any way I can.”

-- View the Mandatory Reporting of Sexual Misconduct or Relationship Violence Policy
+- Visit the Office of the General Counsel’s Policy Manual page to view the Mandatory Reporting of Sexual Misconduct or Relationship Violence Policy